At a glance

 If you’re studying towards a career in medicine and looking for clinical work experience, this Medicine internship in Cambodia is for you.

 The experience of shadowing doctors and doing outreach work will add a lot of value to your CV.
 It will also give you great points to talk about in interviews.
 You can talk about what you saw, the skills you learned, and how you overcame any challenges you faced.
 The outreach work you do will also show your commitment to helping others.

-The project runs throughout the year, and you can join at any time for a minimum of four weeks.
+The project runs throughout the year, and you can join at any time.
 The longer you stay, the more you learn.

 What will you do during your medical internship in Cambodia?

 During your medical internship in Cambodia, you’ll be involved in the following activities:

 - Shadow medical staff as they consult and treat patients in a state hospital

 - Provide free basic healthcare in underprivileged areas of Phnom Penh

 - Raise awareness about the prevention and treatment of common illnesses

 Your work will be split in the following main areas: